deepak-medam/MERNStack/README.md

 * constant arrays, In constant array you would be able to change, add, delete elements but you wont be able to change the address variable of the array.
 * Nested array: Array of arrays or multi dimensional arrays.

+### P4

+- If ending condition is missing or logically wrong, you will run into infinite loop.